Real non-abelian mixed Hodge structures for quasi-projective varieties: formality and splitting: splittings of non-abelian MTS/MHS and strictification

 for $\oR \O_{C^*} $ as in Definition \ref{rjc}.

 Since $M$ is flat over $\oR O(C^*)\ten O(\bA^1)$, it follows that $K$ is flat over $C^* \by \bA^1$.
 Moreover, for $0 \in \bA^1$, we have $0^*K= K/tK$, so

 Thus $K$ satisfies the opposedness condition, so by Lemma \ref{flatmts} (resp.
-Lemma \ref{flatmhs}) it corresponds to an ind-MTS (resp. ind-MHS) on the $R$-equivariant $O(R)$-augmented DGA algebra $(1,1)^*K$ given by pulling back along $(1,1)\co \Spec \R \to \bA^1 \by C$.
+Lemma \ref{flatmhs}) it corresponds to an ind-MTS (resp. ind-MHS) on the $R$-equivariant $O(R)$-augmented CDGA $(1,1)^*K$ given by pulling back along $(1,1)\co \Spec \R \to \bA^1 \by C$.
 Letting this ind-MTS (resp. ind-MHS) be $\sM$ completes the proof. \end{proof}